A 50 lb recurve bow can shoot arrows at speeds of up to 220 fps. It is fast enough to take down most game animals, including deer and elk.

 However, if you are only planning on hunting small games, such as rabbits or squirrels, you can get away with a lighter bow and slower arrow speed.

 No matter what type of bow you choose, practice is the key to becoming a skilled marksman.
-When you practice more, the better you will at hitting your target.
+When you practice more, you will be better at hitting your target.

 25 lbs.